AnktSnghmeh01a/Text-Animation/README.md

 # Text-Animation
-Text Animation using html,css, and javascript and gsap
+Text Animation using html,css,  and using gsap